 Cockroaches leave droppings behind just about everywhere that they go.
 German cockroaches usually leave behind small black droppings that resemble coffee grains.
 Larger roach species leave droppings behind that can be much bigger and small species may just leave a tiny brown or black stain.
 They typically leave their droppings in corners, under dark areas like the refrigerator or stove, as well as on the top of cabinets.
 It is important to wear gloves when cleaning up roach droppings as they can cause health issues.

-Unfortunately, if you see egg casings then it is likely that the eggs have already hatched.
+If you see egg casings then it is likely that the eggs have already hatched.
 Each casing can hold up to 50 eggs.
 So, it is imperative to act quickly.
 In rare instances, you may find a shell that still has eggs inside of it.
 In this case, it is recommended to destroy it quickly and efficiently.
 You can usually find them in corners, under refrigerators, close to leaking pipes, in places that you store food, etc.

-Roaches have a smell and it’s not a good one.
-They give off a musky odor that grows as the infestation grows.
+Cockroaches give off a musky odor that grows as the infestation grows.
 Furthermore, dead and decaying roaches also produce an unfavorable smell as their bodies decompose.
 The larger the infestation, the more the odor will affect your clothes, indoor air quality, and even the taste of your food.